OSVTAC/project-recommendations/_source/background.md

 required for the new Tally System in anticipation of a pilot in June 2018.

-Los Angeles County submitted its VSAP Tally Version 1.0 to the California Secretary of State on September 19, 2017 for certification.
+Los Angeles County submitted its VSAP Tally Version 1.0 to the California Secretary of State for certification on September 19, 2017.
+See their application for approval [here][la-vsap-application-tally] (PDF, 21 pages).

 However, even though the County is developing the Tally System and submitted it for certification, as